-- 1. Housing rabbits in the same room as carnivores. - 2.
-Use of cedar shavings, pine shavings, rugs, carpets, corncob litter, or clumping cat litter is prohibited for use in the housing of rabbits or as bedding. - 3.
+- 1. Housing rabbits in the line of sight with carnivores. - 2.
+Use of cedar shavings, rugs, carpets, or clumping cat litter is prohibited for use in the housing of rabbits or as bedding. - 3.
 Retail sale of rabbits for use as pets unless the owner of the rabbits is in possession of a valid pet shop license pursuant to R.I.
 General Laws Chapter 4-19.
 Retail sale of rabbits intended to be slaughtered as livestock is permissible without a pet shop license. - 4.
 Use of aquaria for primary enclosures of rabbits is prohibited.